 With the sliding shelves installed, the shelf project was pretty much complete.
 I just had to install some gate handles for each shelf to be able to pull them out easily.

 I realized that some of my tools (like my miter saw) didn’t have enough clearance to fit on the sliding shelf.

 Consequently, I settled for just 2 rows of sliding shelves, which was still plenty of awesomeness.

 I took the pictures below of the completed structure:

 There is also enough space to pull a car into the garage too – with about a foot to spare.

 However, I was a little worried about bumping into the shelf with the car, so I got a cheap parking sensor to help (it turns from green to yellow to red as you get within a foot of the sensor).

-After I was finished, I had an extra 2 x 4 leftover, so still being in a shelf-frenzy mood, I turned those into some normal shelves on the wall.
+After I finished the garage shelves, I had an extra 2 x 4 leftover.
+Still in a shelf-frenzy mood, I turned those into some normal shelves on the wall.

 To the left of the sliding shelf structure was a hideous area begging for some organization, and a prime target for a storage solution: